nnh100/exfil/README.md

 # exfil
-A dumping ground for my PS scripts
+A dumping ground for my PS scripts.
+Yep, repo name is misleading.

-Currently only script available is for copying files or creating text files to a GitHub repository